PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

     * [Cellular](#setting-up-a-cellular-connection).
 1. Verifying that your device can connect to your Pelion Device Management account.

+## Naming a device

+If you have multiple devices, we recommend manually naming them before you connect them to the network and Pelion Device Management:

+1. Use the `hostname` command over your device's serial port: `hostname <new-hostname>`
+1. Reboot your device or restart avahi-daemon: `systemctl restart avahi-daemon`.
+This makes the change visible to MBL CLI.

 ## Setting up an Ethernet connection

 If your device is physically connected to an Ethernet network (that must have a DHCP server), then it automatically uses that network.